nair-p/nair-p.github.io/interests.md

 ---
   **_How well can AI interlace with disciplines like bioinformatics and healthcare to improve living standards?_**

-I believe in what Yann LeCun said -- "*Our intelligence is what makes us human, and AI is an extension of that quality*"
+Going by what Yann LeCun said -- "*Our intelligence is what makes us human, and AI is an extension of that quality*" -- it is amazing how much we have already achieved.